harryho/flata/README.rst

-PseuDB
+FlatDB
 ----

 |Build Status| |Coverage| |Version|

-PseuDB is inspired by TinyDB_ and lowdb_.
-It is a lightweight document oriented database optimized for PseuServer and fun :) It's written in pure Python and has no external dependencies.
+FlatDB is inspired by TinyDB_ and lowdb_.
+It is a lightweight document oriented database optimized for FlatApi and fun :) It's written in pure Python and has no external dependencies.
 The target are small apps or fake api that would be blown away by a SQL-DB or an external database server.